 Now it’s time to lay the blocks out!
 Arrange them in three columns, with four hearts on the outside columns and three hearts in the middle.
 At the top of the middle row, place the bottom half of a heart.
 At the bottom of the middle column, place the top half of a heart.

 You will notice when you do this, that the middle column is one strip longer than the outside columns.
 Take the top left and top right blocks of these outer columns and sew your last two 18.5″ strips to the top of them, as you see below.

 Having done this, sew the columns into strips. *At this point, I ironed the blocks, ironing each strip in the outer columns down, then ironing each strip in the middle column facing up.
 Doing this allowed me to nest every row together as I sewed the columns together, making the seams precise.

 Carefully sew the three columns together.
 With those final two seams, you have a finished quilt top, measuring approximately 53″ x 74″.

 There you have it!
 A simple scrappy heart quilt top.
 Approximately 3.5 yards of fabric will make a quilt back, cut in half and sewn together along the selvages.
 I’m working on quilting mine now and hope to share it soon.
 If you have questions please leave a comment and I’ll do what I can to answer them.
 Thanks for visiting!

 *edited to add: We decided to make this tutorial available in PDF format for easy access and printing.
-You may download it here for free!
-It is also available (free!) in my Craftsy shop.
+Click here to download it for free!

 Scrappy Heart Quilt Top